Travel & conservation company, since 1991

 Maasai welcome

-Arriving at the village in the middle of wild Africa, we noticed the fence made of acacia branches with thorns and couldn’t help wondering if the fencing was solid enough to protect the village against wild animals like lions, leopards and hyenas.
+Arriving at the village in the middle of wild Africa, we noticed the fence made of acacia branches with thorns and wondered if it was solid enough to protect the village against wild animals like lions, leopards, and hyenas.

 Maasai woman